The Ozarks Food Harvest Mobile Pantry truck will arrive in West Plains once a month. A voucher is required to receive food.

 Thank you to the West Plains Public Library and the West Plains Civic Center for donating their spaces to make this project possible.

 Questions concerning the program should be directed to the American Red Cross office in West Plains by calling 417-257-0018.

-Ozarks Food Harvest is the only food bank in southwest Missouri and serves more than 350 hunger relief organizations, reaching 155,000 people annually across 29 Ozarks counties.
-The Food Bank distributes between seven and nine million pounds of food each year—made possible due to its network of charities and direct service programs such as the Weekend Backpack Program™, Kids Cafe® and the Mobile Food Pantry™ program.
+Ozarks Food Harvest is the only food bank in southwest Missouri, serving more than 300 hunger relief organizations, reaching 80,000 individuals monthly across 28 Ozarks counties.
+The Food Bank distributes 12 million pounds of food each year—made possible due to its network of charities and direct service programs such as the Weekend Backpack Program™, Kids Cafe® and the Mobile Food Pantry™ program.
 Ozarks Food Harvest is a certified member of Feeding America, the largest domestic hunger relief organization in the country.
 Transform Hunger into Hope™ at ozarksfoodharvest.org.